A Comprehensive Look

 Concordium’s tokenomics is the set of rules and technology that defines the creation of CCDs and the flow of CCDs between actors engaged with Concordium and the CCD.

-The key participants are the bakers, finalizers, delegators, users and Concordium Foundation.
-Other key ingredients in the tokenomics system include CCD transfers, rewards, baking, new CCD minting, block creation, finalization, delegation.
+The key participants are validators, delegators, users and Concordium foundation.
+Other key ingredients in the tokenomics system include CCD transfers, rewards, validation, new CCD minting, block creation, delegation.

 A Deep Dive into the Economics of Concordium's Native Token